MNeMoNiCuZ/whisper-karaoke/README.md

 There are bugs.
 Synchronization isn't perfect, transcription is not perfect, and there are several known bugs with the music player.
 Feel free to report issues, and even better, fix them :)

-- [ ] Sometimes the first words of lines are missing even though they are there in the words file.
+- [x] Sometimes the first words of lines are missing even though they are there in the words file.

-- [ ] Some tracks get really  messy overlapping text without linebreaks.
+- [x] Some tracks get really  messy overlapping text without linebreaks.

+- [ ] Words with overlapping timestamps should be pruned

+- [ ] Model word hallucinations, how can it be improved?
+Could we rerun with different seeds or models and merge outcome?